jjpatel361/software-talks/nosql-story.md

   - database is optimized for columnar storage.
   - select fewer columns to get user information. records might look like <user_id (col1), phonenumber(col2)>, <user_id(col1), email(col2)>

+The ACID debate

+- Since schema dbs need to create records in multiple tables spread across they need the concept of transactions to wrap around queries
+- So if you have a distributed data model (data is distributed among tables) the updates will need ACID properties
+- Schemaless DBs (KV, Document, Columnar) most of them don't have this distributed data foreign key relationships etc. so there is lesser need for them to be ACID
+- Most of the data is at single place.
+  - KV : values are just a row
+  - document : entire document is decomposed as embedded/sub documents
+- Graph dbs are exception, since the nodes are connected via relationships (data is decomposed in form of nodes) it does have ACID properties (transactions are possible)
+- so argument that NoSQL don't have ACID properties, is somewhat wrong. they have lesser need to support it.
+Graph definitely needs it so supports ACID